Bigos

-Bigos (/pol/), (Note: бігус; бігас, bihas, or бігус, bihus, bigusas) often translated into English as hunter's stew, is a Polish dish of chopped meat of various kinds stewed with sauerkraut, shredded fresh cabbage and spices.
+Bigos (/pol/), (Note: бігус; бігас, bihas, or бігус, bihus, bigusas) or hunter's stew, is a Polish dish of chopped meat of various kinds stewed with sauerkraut, shredded fresh cabbage and spices.
 It is served hot and can be enriched with additional vegetables and wine.
 Originally from Poland, the dish also became traditional in the areas of the vast Polish–Lithuanian Commonwealth.

 Etymology

 The Polish word bigos is probably of Italian or German origin, but its exact etymology is disputed.
 According to the Polish loanword dictionary edited by Elżbieta Sobol, it may derive from German begossen, meaning "doused" or "basted".
 Jerzy Bralczyk similarly derives the word from archaic German Beiguss, "sauce".
 Aleksander Brückner has proposed the German Bleiguss, "piece of lead", as a possible source, referring to a tradition of divining from strangely shaped flakes of molten lead dropped into water.
 Maria Dembińska rejects this etymology as "doubtlessly erroneous", suggesting instead either archaic German becken, "to chop", or old German bîbôz (Beifuss in modern German), meaning "mugwort" (Artemisia vulgaris), a herb that was popular in medieval cuisine.
 Andrzej Bańkowski also points to the Italian bigutta, or "pot for cooking soup", as a possible derivation via German.